lucee/lucee-docs/docs/recipes/environment-variables-system-properties.md

 **System Property:** `-Dlucee.version`
 Defines the version of Lucee to load.
 For example, setting it to `6.1.0.0` will load that version.
 If not available locally, Lucee will automatically download it from Maven.

+## Breaking Changes

+Major updates for Lucee can sometimes cause breaking changes.
+The settings below allow you to emulate the behavior of older Lucee versions in newer versions.

+**Environment Variable:** `LUCEE_QUERY_ALLOWEMPTYASNULL`
+**System Property:** `-Dlucee.query.allowemptyasnull`

+In Lucee 5, an empty string passed into a query parameter with a numeric type was interpreted as null.
+In Lucee 6, this is no longer accepted and throws an exception.
+You can simulate the old behavior by setting this environment variable or system property to `true`.

 ## Regular Settings

 Settings that are nice to know, but not that important.